Close

 Family Advocacy Program

-• Assistance getting a military protection order or civilian protection order.
-Depending on your situation, you may want to consider a military protection order — issued by a military commander — or a civilian protection order, issued by a civilian court.
+• Assistance getting a military protection order or civilian protection order: Depending on your situation, you may want to consider a military protection order — issued by a military commander — or a civilian protection order, issued by a civilian court.
 An MPO can be used when the abuser is an active-duty service member and can restrict them from having contact with you or other protected individuals.
 CPOs can be issued with both active-duty and civilian abusers.

-off-installation victim support services in your area — whether you’re in the United States or overseas.
+The DOD’s Domestic Abuse Victim Advocate Locator helps you locate the closest on-installation victim support services in your geographical area — whether you’re in the United States or overseas.

 Other resources